SuyashSrivastava45/IPL-Match-Prediction/README.md

 This project presents a **machine learning solution for the IPL 2026 Match Forecast Kaggle Competition**.

-The objective is to predict **probability distributions** for multiple scoring outcomes instead of predicting a single winner.
+The objective is to predict **probability distributions** for multiple scoring outcomes rather than predicting a single winner.
-The model focuses on generating **well-calibrated probabilities** optimized for **Log Loss evaluation**.
+The model is optimized for **Log Loss evaluation**, focusing on balanced and calibrated probabilities.

 ---